Justin Bieber videography

-Canadian singer Justin Bieber has starred in over 105 music videos, 13 films, and has made 24 appearances in various television series.
+Canadian singer and songwriter Justin Bieber has starred in 111 music videos, 13 films, and has made 24 appearances in several television series.
 For his debut extended play My World (2009), Bieber released music videos for the singles "One Time", "One Less Lonely Girl", and "Love Me".
 Bieber released his debut studio-album, My World 2.0 (2010), which produced the hit single "Baby" featuring Ludacris.
 It broke the Guinness World Record for being the most popular video of any kind online and propelled Bieber to global stardom.
-As of January 2023, it has accumulated over 2.9 billion views and 23 million likes on YouTube.
-Both albums were featured in Bieber's first concert film, Justin Bieber: Never Say Never, which became the highest-grossing concert/performance film of all-time at the global box office, with earnings exceeding $99 million.
+As of August 2023, it has accumulated over 3 billion views and 24 million likes on YouTube.
+Both albums were featured in Bieber's first concert film, Justin Bieber: Never Say Never, which became the highest-grossing concert/performance film of all-time at the global box office, with nearly $100 million in earnings.
 Based on initial tracking, it became the highest-grossing concert movie in the United States since 1984 and the third-highest-grossing documentary since 1982.

 Bieber released a Christmas-themed second studio-album, Under the Mistletoe (2011), which included music videos for various singles including "Mistletoe".
 He went on to release his third studio-album, Believe (2012), exploring a more mature style of music and appeal.
 The music video for "Boyfriend", the album's lead single, set a Vevo record for the most views in a 24-hour period, with over eight million.
 Believe also produced the hit singles "As Long as You Love Me" and "Beauty and a Beat", and their respective music videos; the latter of which was co-directed by Bieber.
 The album was featured in Bieber's second concert film, Justin Bieber's Believe.